 Prairie City is a tiny city located in the state of Oregon.
 With a population of 838 people and just one neighborhood, Prairie City is the 193rd largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prairie City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Prairie City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Prairie City is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Prairie City who work in sales jobs (19.69%), management occupations (11.97%), and teaching (6.95%).

 And if you like science, one thing you'll find is that Prairie City has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.